Skip to main content

 The Auth API allows SaaS providers to implement login functionality from their own custom-built UI, without using the standard hosted login screen provided by SaaSus Platform.

-By calling the SaaSus Platform Auth API (/sign-in and /sign-in/challenge) from your server-side application, you can obtain ID tokens, access tokens, and refresh tokens for subsequent API calls and authorization.
+By calling the SaaSus Platform Auth API (/sign-in and /sign-in/challenge) from the server side, you can obtain ID tokens, access tokens, and refresh tokens for subsequent API calls and authorization.

 This document explains how to implement login functionality using a custom login UI with the Auth API.